Last updated on February 17th, 2023 at 12:06 pm

 Last week, I finally curled up again with my 459-page book manuscript, the first draft of Burning Down the House.
 I had taken time off from the book while living some of my other passions and I discovered that the book still needs a lot of trimming.
 I didn’t expect it was yet in “gripping best-seller” shape, and it was challenging for me to read the parts that are still raw.

 Revisions are part of the artistic process, of course.
-Writing a polished final manuscript requires writing a first, and the second, and often third, and sometimes fourth, and then however-many-it-takes drafts.
+Writing a polished final manuscript requires writing a first, a second, often third, sometimes fourth, and then however-many-it-takes drafts.
 I am reminding myself as I dive back into editing the book that, just as is the case with the flowers and the seasons, sometimes it takes some time after you plant the seeds for an artistic idea to fully bloom.

 Accepting All the Seasons of Our Lives